chinamike65/hugo-tuolesi/content/book4/book4en.md

 >His name is called the dragon, which can break through the boundless.
 >

-It means that at that time, in the southern country of Beida in India, there will be an auspicious monk named Longmeng in the future.
+It means that in the future, in the southern country of Beida in India, there will be an auspicious monk named Longmeng in the future.
 After the Buddha's nirvana, when there is a dispute within Buddhism, he will stand up and promote the Mahayana, the right view, and the elimination of Boundless and boundless, interpreting the prajnaparamita method.

 In many other classics, such as the "Drum Sutra", "The Great Cloud Sutra", "Manjushri Root Tantra" and other Mahayana classics and tantras, there are also clear prophecies for Longmeng Bodhisattva and Sagittarius.
 Some say that he is a bodhisattvas in one place, some say he is a bodhisattva in seven places, and some say he has become a Buddha.